-Printing and scanning are getting easier with Debian 11 thanks to improvements in the CUPS and SANE utilities.
-Both are increasingly likely to be possible without the need for any driver (often non-free) specific to the model of the hardware, especially in the case of devices marketed in the past five years or so.
+Printing and scanning are getting easier with Debian 11, thanks to improvements in the CUPS and SANE utilities.
+As a result, both are increasingly likely to be possible without the need for any driver (often non-free) specific to the hardware model, especially in the case of devices marketed in the past five years or so.

 Systemd in Bullseye activates its persistent journal functionality by default, storing its files in

-rsyslog, but users who are not relying on special features of such a daemon may wish to uninstall it and switch over to using only the journal.
+Still, users not relying on the special features of such a daemon may wish to uninstall it and switch over to using only the journal.

 In bullseye, systemd defaults to using control groups v2 (cgroupv2), which provides a unified resource-control hierarchy.

-Debian 11 is the first release providing a Linux kernel which has support for the exFAT filesystem, and defaults to using it for mounting exFAT filesystems.
-Consequently it’s no longer required to use the filesystem-in-userspace implementation provided via the
+Debian 11 is the first release providing a Linux kernel that has support for the exFAT filesystem and defaults to using it for mounting exFAT filesystems.
+Consequently, using the filesystem-in-userspace implementation provided via the